To ensure optimal Fault Tolerance results, you should follow certain best practices.

 Run Check Compliance to identify incompatibilities and to correct them.

-To increase the bandwidth available for the logging traffic between Primary and Secondary VMs use a 10Gbit NIC, and enable the use of jumbo frames.
+To increase the bandwidth available for the logging traffic between Primary and Secondary VMs use a 10Gbit NIC, and activate the use of jumbo frames.

 You can select multiple NICs for the FT logging network.
 By selecting multiple NICs, you can take advantage of the bandwidth from multiple NICs even if all of the NICs are not dedicated to running FT.